Pennsylvania Teen Driving Accident Lawyers

 - Drunk Driving: In 2016, 15 percent of drivers between the ages of 16 and 20 involved in fatal car accidents had a blood alcohol content of .08 percent or higher.
 In fact, a recent survey found that 16.5 percent of high school students have ridden with a driver that had been drinking alcohol.

-- Speeding: According to the CDC, teens are more likely to not only speed but allow for a shorter distance between two vehicles.
+- Speeding: According to the CDC, teens are more likely to not only speed but also allow for a shorter distance between two vehicles.
+Both of these factors can lead to serious collisions.